afonsojramos/pAPRika/README.md

   - Type `j` or `t` to see `Javascript` and `TypeScript` completion.
   - Enter text content such as `AAA aaa BBB`.
 The extension will emit diagnostics for all words in all-uppercase.

-## Release Notes

-### 0.1

-The initial release of pAPRika without Property-Based Testing.

 ***Enjoy!***

 **Made by [Afonso Ramos](https://github.com/afonsojramos)**